mmbell/Scythe.jl/benchmarks/FUTURE_WORK.md

   Chebyshev vertical grid forces a very small timestep at high kDim, so a single "full" run is less informative than the convergence curve.

-## Vertical basis experiments (Chebyshev vs cubic B-spline)
+## Vertical basis experiments (Chebyshev vs cubic B-spline) — DONE

 The theta'/theta_e' ripple in the BF02 benchmarks is spectral overshoot associated with the Chebyshev vertical basis.
-Options to test now that the benchmarks are reproducible:

-- Switch the vertical basis to cubic B-splines (RR-style grid) which has the built-in smoothing filter; rerun bf02_dry/bf02_moist/straka93 and compare ripple amplitude, extrema, conservation, and the allowable timestep (the spline grid relaxes the near-boundary clustering that limits dt on the Chebyshev grid).
+- [x] Switch the vertical basis to cubic B-splines and rerun bf02_dry/bf02_moist/straka93.
+Implemented as the new `RiRk` Springsteel geometry (spline-i × spline-k, vertical kept in the k-slot) with a `--grid rz|rirk` benchmark option.
+All three benchmarks run; moist RiRk passes all targets.
+The B-spline smoothing removes the Chebyshev Gibbs ripple, but at matched *point count* the spline has far fewer vertical DOF (`nc+3` vs the Chebyshev mode count), so the sharp extrema (theta' peak, density-current front) are damped rather than just de-rippled — a resolution effect, see the kDim item below.
+Two reformulations were needed and are documented in `reference/rirk_vertical_solver.tex`:
+  - The semi-implicit vertical acoustic solve: Chebyshev's square pseudospectral collocation does not transfer (`b_kDim != kDim`); replaced with a symmetric Galerkin assembly consistent with the explicit mish-point tendencies.
+  - The saturated moist base state: its iteration converges on Chebyshev but not on the low-DOF spline (it assumes the first guess is close rather than doing true root finding, and the saturation vapor pressure aloft is hypersensitive);
+    worked around by constructing it on a Chebyshev column and spectrally interpolating to the spline levels (`interpolate_base_state`).
+- Observed: RiRk runs at ~half the Chebyshev timestep (tighter acoustic stability of the coefficient-space implicit solve), the opposite of the near-boundary-clustering expectation — worth understanding.
-- Alternatively: stronger spectral filtering on the Chebyshev basis, or small explicit diffusion, as cheaper mitigations.
+- [ ] Alternative cheaper mitigations on the Chebyshev basis (stronger spectral filtering, small explicit diffusion) — still untried.

+## RiRk follow-ups

+- [ ] **Refactor the saturated base-state iteration into a proper root finder.**
+  `saturated_hydrostatic_profile` currently assumes the first guess is close enough and is not a Newton/root-finding scheme, which is why it converges for Chebyshev but diverges on the B-spline.
+A well-posed root-finding formulation should converge directly on any vertical basis and remove the need for the Chebyshev-construct-then-interpolate workaround.
+- [ ] **Determine the RiRk vertical resolution (kDim) for dry/straka.** At the
+  current matched-point-count `kDim`, the spline under-resolves the sharp extrema.
+Pick a `kDim` (more DOF) that brings dry theta' and the Straka front close to the published values, and weigh it against the runtime cost (`vertical_kdim` snaps kDim to a multiple of `mubar`).
+- [ ] **Commit RiRk regression references** (via `--update-reference`) once the resolution above is settled, to lock in the dry/straka/moist RiRk behavior as a guard alongside the RZ references.

 ## Open questions from the Stage 1 baselines